Torrey Pines Profile: Municipal Beauty Is Home For Farmers Insurance Open

 (CBSLA) — The PGA Tour’s West Coast Swing will continue this week with the Farmers Insurance Open.
 Torrey Pines, in La Jolla, California, has hosted the event since 1968.
 And the Swing’s second stop is as scenic a setting as any on Tour.

 The public facility’s North and South courses are situated along the magnificent Pacific coast cliffs, just north of San Diego.
 The North Course is a par-72 measuring 7,258 yards.
 The South Course is also a part-72, though it stretches to 7,765 yards.
-Thursday and Friday rounds at the Farmers will be played on the former; Saturday and Sunday rounds will be played on the latter.
+Thursday and Friday rounds at the Farmers will be split between the two courses; Saturday and Sunday rounds will be played on the South only.
 In June, the South Course will host the U.S. Open.

 Torrey Pines takes its name from a rare tree — the Torrey Pine — that grows in the area.
 The site was previously home to Camp Callen, a military training center during World War II.
 Soon after the war ended, the government ended its lease with the city of San Diego.
 The buildings were torn down, but the streets remained.
 And in 1951, with rubber cones and hay bales to help delineate the route, the area became the short-lived Torrey Pines Race Course.
 The 2.7-mile course, which saw both sports cars and grand-pre style vehicles, hosted its last race in 1956